Sania Mirza

 Sania Mirza (/te/; born 15 November 1986) is an Indian former professional tennis player.
 A former doubles world No. 1, she won six major titles – three in women's doubles and three in mixed doubles.
 From 2003 until her retirement from singles in 2013, she was ranked by the Women's Tennis Association as the No. 1 Indian in singles.
 Throughout her career, Mirza has established herself as one of the most known, highest-paid, and influential athletes in India.

-She is currently the Brand Ambassador of Gurgaon Grand Slammers, a team owned by Hygiia Ventures in the Tennis Premier League.

 In singles, Mirza had wins over Svetlana Kuznetsova, Vera Zvonareva, and Marion Bartoli, as well as former world-number-ones Martina Hingis, Dinara Safina, and Victoria Azarenka.
 She is the highest-ranked Indian female player ever, peaking at world No. 27 in mid-2007.
 However, a major wrist injury caused her to shift to doubles.
 Mirza has achieved a number of firsts for women's tennis in India, including reaching the one million-US$ mark in career earnings (currently over US$7.2 million), winning a singles WTA Tour title, and winning a major title, as well as qualifying for (and eventually winning) the WTA Finals in 2014 in doubles partnering Cara Black, and defending her title the following year partnering Martina Hingis.
 Mirza retired from professional tennis in February 2023.

 She is one of only two Indian women to win a WTA Tour title, and the only one to be ranked within the top 100 in singles.
 Mirza is the third Indian woman in the Open Era (after Nirupama Mankad and Nirupama Sanjeev, and the second in singles after Sanjeev) to contest and win a match at a major, and the first to advance past the second round.
 In doubles, Mirza won 43 titles and spent 91 weeks as world No. 1.
 In 2005, Mirza was crowned the Newcomer of the Year by the WTA, and in 2015 she and Martina Hingis were the Doubles Team of the Year, going on to earn a 44-match winning streak, one of the longest in history.
 Mirza has also won a total of 14 medals (including six golds) at three major multi-sport events, namely the Asian Games, the Commonwealth Games and the Afro-Asian Games.

 Mirza was named one of the "50 Heroes of Asia" by Time in October 2005.
 In March 2010, The Economic Times named Mirza in its list of the "33 women who made India proud".
 She was appointed as the UN Women's Goodwill Ambassador for South Asia during the International Day for the Elimination of Violence against Women on 25 November 2013.
 She was named in Time magazine's 2016 list of the 100 most influential people in the world.